digitalbazaar/bedrock-meter-usage-reporter/README.md

 # bedrock-meter-usage-reporter
-Used to report usage to a meter service
+A Bedrock module for reporting usage to a merge service